MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-tracelogging_define_provider.md

 ### -param providerId [in]

 The GUID for the provider.

-This can be any GUID, e.g. a GUID generated using the `guidgen` SDK tool or https://uuidgen.org.
+This can be any GUID (for example, one generated using the `guidgen` SDK tool or https://uuidgen.org).
 However, Microsoft has established a convention for generating the GUID using a hash of the provider name.
-This enables several benefits: it's easier to remember just the name, it works with tools like tracelog, traceview, EventSource, and WPR.
+This provides several benefits: it's easier to remember just the name,  and it works with tools such as tracelog, traceview, EventSource, and WPR.

 You can obtain the provider Id in PowerShell as follows:
 ```powershell